Jeiwan/uniswapv3-book/src/milestone_4/multi-pool-swaps.md

 amountOut = uint256(-(zeroForOne ? amount1 : amount0));
 ```

 And that's it.
-Let's now look at how single-pool swap works.
+Let's now look at how a single-pool swap works.

 ### Single-Pool Swapping